AyushSaxena/2025-06-17-genomics-regn/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
-carpentry: ""    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
+carpentry: "dc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
 venue: "Data Wrangling and Processing for Genomics"
 address: "Regeneron, Tarrytown, NY"
 country: "us"